-EPA Regulations Your Water Tes Vater Testing I Testing Results Maximum Action 90th 90th Homes Exceeding Substance Major Source Units Goal (MCLG) Level (AL) % Level the AL Comply?
-Copper Plumbing, erosion of natural deposits ppm 1.3 1.3 0.766 None YES Lead Plumbing, erosion of natural deposits ppb 0 15 4 None YES
+EPA Reg ulations Your W ater Testing F Results Maximum Action 90th 0th Homes Exceeding Substance Major Source Units Goal (MCLG) Level (AL) % Level the AL Comply?
+Copper Plumbing, erosion of natural deposits ppm 1.3 1.3 0.275 None YES Lead Plumbing, erosion of natural deposits ppb 0 15 1 None YES

 US Environmental Protection Agency (USEPA) and state regulations require Snohomish PUD and the systems it supplies to monitor for the presence of lead and copper at household taps in their service area every three years.
-The next round of required sampling will be conducted in late summer of 2021.
+The next round of required sampling will be conducted in late summer of 2024.
 The 90th % Level is the highest result obtained in 90 percent of the samples collected when the results are ranked in order from lowest to highest.
 The results for water tested before it enters household plumbing were even lower.
 This indicates that there is virtually no lead or copper in the water you are provided, but your household plumbing may contribute to the presence of lead and copper at your tap.